 Blackheads are essentially clogged hair follicles that are full of excess sebum and debris.
 The overflow of sebum and debris oxidizes in the top layer of your pores, resulting in those black dots inevitably taking up residence on your skin.
 These bumps are among the most common forms of acne and are usually formed in the T-zone (forehead, nose and chin).
-To kick them out, a lot of people turn to over-the-counter products with strong ingredients.
-Sure, those might work for you.
-But if you have sensitive skin and would rather depend on gentle, botanical herbs, trust that essential oils may work just as well at banishing blackheads.
+To kick them out, many people are now trusting in the power of essential oils.
+They are very effective, especially for sensitive skin, as a gentle and holistic way to banish blackheads.

 Byrdie tapped the co-founder of essential oils company Vitruvi, Sara Panton, skincare specialists Amoreena Berg and Lauren Ing of SMD Cosmetics, and dermatologist Naissan O. Wesley to share their best tips on this.
 Keep scrolling to learn the best essential oils to treat and prevent blackheads.